 Making mosaics is addictive!
 It’s hard to stop

 As you can see, because there’s a lot to see in our little village.
 Come and have a look!
 We still have some availability this summer … firstname.lastname@example.org

 We moved here in 2000 from Rotterdam, Holland to the Termas-da-Azenha, Portugal.
 A big step, especially with two small children.
-We are busy to rebuild one of portugals cultural heirlooms: Termas-da-Azenha, an old spa which has been turned into several holiday homes, rooms and campsites, with a lots of fun things to do: swimming pool, indoor and outdoor games like pingpong, petanque and mini golf, a FancyDressingRoom and a small café.
+We are busy to rebuild one of portugals cultural heirlooms: Termas-da-Azenha, an old spa which has been turned into several holiday homes, rooms and campsites, with a lots of fun things to do: swimming pool, indoor and outdoor games like pingpong, petanque, a FancyDressingRoom and a small café.
 You’ll find mosaics and paintings everywhere.

-The old bathhouse is a museum, where you can see how things have changed.
+The old bathhouse is going to be a museum, where you can see how things have changed.
 Since 2018 we call ourselves the first B&B&B in the world – Bed & Breakfast & Bathrobes.
 You can buy a home-made unique bathrobe/housecoat with us.

 Each week a little blog about what is happening around us.
 An easy read.
 A few minutes in another world.
 A little about what it going on in Portugal.
 If you plan your holiday to Portugal, it might be a nice preparation.
 We have some nice special offers on our site.

 You’ll get it every weekend in your mailbox.